kurumeti/Deep-Learning-from-Scratch/README.md

-# Deep-Learning
+# Deep-Learning from scratch
-Dataset's  implementation on Deep Learning Models
+Deep Learning Models from scratch implementation on Datasets

 Deep learning is a machine learning technique that teaches computers to do what comes naturally to humans: learn by example.
 In deep learning, a computer model learns to perform classification tasks directly from images, text, or sound.